RR-CREATOR/MoneyMinder/README.md

 for PC(vs code), to run using local host, local host login.html.

 to run using node js,
-run the following command in the folder in which you downloaded in cmd:(vc code terminal might not work) npm install mindee express multer cors(just to be safe as it sometimes shows errors, if it doesn't just directly run code)
+run the following command in the folder in which you downloaded in cmd:(vs code terminal might not work) npm install mindee express multer cors(required node modules)

 to run code, use cmd: node app.js